ShahemNezamEddin/Dancing-together/README.md

 ## Browser Compatibility

-- Dancing together site was tested on the following browsers Google Chrome,Safari and Mozilla Firefox.
+- The dancing together site was tested on the following browsers Google Chrome, Safari and Mozilla Firefox.
-- Appearance, functionality and responsiveness were consistent, on a range of different device sizes and browsers.
+- Appearance, functionality and responsiveness were consistent on a range of different device sizes and browsers.

 [Back to top](<#navigator>)